Abe-Estos/Logan_Nance_Portfolio/README.md

 ## Homework4
 [This project](Homework4) demonstrates my use of bigrams in one specific use case (language detection) and an analysis of other uses as well.
 ## Webcrawler
-[This project](Webcrawler) is a webcrawler I made that gets sixteen links from a site, goes to those links, turns the websites it is on into text, (including th origin) an priints out word frequecies of those words.
+[This project](Webcrawler) is a webcrawler I made that gets sixteen links from a site, goes to those links, turns the websites it is on into text, (including the origin) an prints out word frequecies of those words.